JirkaDellOro/FUDGE/README.md

 ### Network
 Contains components for gaming over networks.
 This module is not fully evaluated yet.
 ### Documentation
-Contains the design logs, diagrams (partially used in the wiki), tutorials and the API-References
+Contains the design logs, diagrams (partially used in the wiki), tutorials and the API-References.
 ### Test
 Contains programs to test the functionality of various components of FUDGE separately, thus also serve as a resource for learning about those functionalities and how to set them up.
+Use a local server to run the tests locally on your machine.
 ### Miscellaneous
 A collection of various other helpful documents and resources